bcdavasconcelos/ScrivQ/export-mmd/ScrivQ24.typ

 <tbl-citations>

 Here is a short demonstration of the basic citation feature.
 We suggest grouping the citations using parenthesis and using character styles to apply the correct markup.
+If you were using other CSL styles, then you could drop the parenthesis.

 #block[
 #callout(
 body:
 [
-`Long thinks [...] on the deliberations of the prudent person ([-@Long2004, p.17]).`

 Long thinks \[…\] on the deliberations of the prudent person (#link(<ref-Long2004>)[2004, p.
 17];<cite_6>).

 ]